cass-community/cass-community.github.io/_software/strumpack.md

   STRUMPACK is a software library providing linear algebra routines and linear system solvers for sparse and dense rank-structured linear systems.
-  For dense linear systems, STRUMPACK has support for the Hierarchically Semi-Separable (HSS), Block Low Rank (BLR), Hierachically Off-Diagonal Low Rank (HODLR), Butterfly and Hierarchically Off-Diagonal Butterfly (HODBF) rank-structured matrix formats.
+  For dense linear systems, STRUMPACK has support for the Hierarchically Semi-Separable (HSS), Block Low Rank (BLR), Hierarchically Off-Diagonal Low Rank (HODLR), Butterfly and Hierarchically Off-Diagonal Butterfly (HODBF) rank-structured matrix formats.
   In sparse direct solvers based on multifrontal LU factorization, the fill-in in the triangular factors often has low-rank structure.
 Hence, the sparse linear solve